What is measles?

 Who is at risk of measles?

-Groups of individuals who are at greater risk of measles infection include:
+Individuals at particular risk of measles infection include:

-Individuals at greater risk for severe measles and its complications include:
+The greatest risk for severe measles and its complications is seen in:

 - Those with an underlying immune deficiency